72/lottie-framer/README.md

 	name: "customAnim"
 	path: "images/animation.json"
 ```
 That's it!
-This creates an element bundled with all the benefits of a Framer Layer **and** the methods of a bodymoving animation instance.
+This creates an element bundled with all the goodies of a Framer Layer **and** the methods of a bodymovin animation instance.

 ### Customization